 On May 8, 2013, the Regional Board adopted the Permit by way of Order No. R9-2013-0001.
 The Permit governs the discharges of San Diego County, South Riverside County and South Orange County.
-At that time, however, the Permit only applied to the San Diego County permittees, yet had provisions specific to the South Orange County Permittees.
-The South Orange County Permittees were not yet enrolled in the Permit and were still subject to an individual NPDES permit, Order R9-2009-0002 ("2009 Permit"), applicable only to the South Orange County Permittees.
-In comments filed on January 11, 2013 and in presentation and testimony at the April and May 2013 adoption hearing, the Petitioner (through the County of Orange) objected to the Permit on jurisdictional grounds, among other things, and participated in the Permit proceedings under protest.
+At that time, however, the Permit only applied to the San Diego County permittees, yet had provisions specific to Orange County.
+The Petitioner was not yet enrolled in the Permit and was still subject to an individual NPDES permit, Order R9-2009-0002 ("2009 Permit"), applicable only to the South Orange County Permittees.
+In comments filed on January 11, 2013 and in presentation and testimony at the April and May 2013 adoption hearing, the Petitioner objected to the Permit on jurisdictional grounds, among other things, and participated in the Permit proceedings under protest.
 On June 7, 2013, the Petitioner filed the 2013 Petition, which was held in abeyance as the Permit did not yet apply to the Petitioner.
 The 2013 Petition was filed because the Regional Board's adoption of Order No. R9-2013-0001 on May 8, 2013 was a final action pursuant to Water Code § 13320(a).
-In the 2013 Petition, the Petitioner indicated that changes to the Permit would be sought at the time the Petitioner filed its Report of Waste Discharge ("ROWD"), and that Petitioner reserved the right to amend the 2013 Petition with supplemental points and authorities.
+In the 2013 Petition, the Petitioner indicated that changes to the Permit would be sought at the time the Petitioner filed its Report of Waste Discharge ("ROWD"), and that Petitioner reserved the right to amend the 2013 Petition